 “A model equipped with Explosives must choose before the battle one of the three types listed below to use for the duration of the battle.
 A unit may have a mix of different types of Explosives.“

-Meaning you can’t have 1 super bomber guy that has Grenadoes, Firepots & Stinkpots.
+Meaning, you can’t have 1 super bomber guy in a unit that has Grenadoes, Firepots & Stinkpots.
 But you can have 1 model with each type.

 Rules Gotchas and Things to Keep in Mind Related to Explosives